Did you know that the average American throws away at least 7 pounds of garbage a day?

 - Recommendations for Buying a Garbage Disposal

-Preventing a problem is definitely easier and more cost-effective than dealing with the hassle of a broken appliance.
+Preventing a problem is easier and more cost-effective than dealing with the hassle of a broken appliance.
 With busy schedules and commitments, who has time for that?
-Here are some easy ways to keep your garbage disposal running in tip top shape:

 - Keep your garbage disposal clean.
-This is a great preventive measure that will also increase longevity.

 Good Garbage Disposal Habits

-Just like brushing your teeth helps you maintain good oral health, there are things you can do to maintain the health of your garbage disposal.
+Just like brushing your teeth helps you maintain good oral health, there are things you can do to preserve the health of your garbage disposal.
 You wouldn’t ignore your teeth, so don’t ignore your garbage disposal!
 Here are some good habits to get into for maintaining your garbage disposal:

 - Use cold water when grinding food waste.
 This will help stop food grease and oils from solidifying in your plumbing and causing blockages.
-Hot water does the opposite and can cause damaging chunks to get lodged in there.
+Hot water does the opposite and can cause damaging chunks to get lodged there.

 - Only use the garbage disposal for biodegradable food.
 Other things like glass, plastic, cigarette butts, or paper can clog the drain or damage the blades.
-If it’s not food, don’t feed it to your garbage disposal!

 - Avoid pouring straight grease or oil down the drain; it causes clogs!
 If you have leftover cooking oil or bacon grease, put it in an old can.
-Wait for it to harden then throw it in the trash.
+Wait for it to harden, then throw it in the trash.

 - Want your garbage disposal to have a citrusy fresh scent?
 Chop up a lemon, orange, or grapefruit, and run it through.
 The acidic fruit oil and juice will clean the inside of the garbage disposal and leave you with a sweet scent.